mulot/SubnetCalc/README.md

 # SubnetCalc
 Subnet Calculator for MacOS

-What's New in version 1.6:
+What's New in version 2.0:
-- Dark Mode support
-- Selectable cells for copy
+- IPv6 support!
-- New App icon
+- New Tab presentation
-- Universal binary (Apple Silicon support)
+- Recoded in Swift
+- Add alerts for bad IP or mask format
+- Fix bugs

 For more information: http://subnetcalc.mulot.org